TimoBakx/timobakx.github.io/_posts/2020-02-28-cli-output-in-services.md

 To make sure that `Feedback` is also usable outside of Symfony projects, I split the code over two packages: [Linku/Feedback][_feedback_package] (with the interface and a few core implementations) and [Linku/Feedback-SymfonyStyle][_symfonystyle_package] (with a Symfony specific implementation).

-The core implementations include a `ClosureFeedback` to use a custom closure for each of the methods, a `LoggerFeedback` that sends information to any [PSR-3 Logger][_psr3], and a `ChainedFeedback` that allows multiple `Feedback` implementations to be used at the same time.
+The core implementations includes:
+- `ClosureFeedback` to use a custom closure for each of the methods
+- `LoggerFeedback` to send information to any [PSR-3 Logger][_psr3]
+- `ChainedFeedback` to allow multiple `Feedback` implementations to be used at the same time

 Give `Feedback` a try.
 If you have any requests, questions or improvements, please open an issue or pull request in Github or reach out to me on Twitter.